Swedish Semlor buns

 METHOD

-While the yeast is hydrating, remove the cardamom seeds from the pods and lightly grind in a pestle and mortar.
-Don’t overdo it – you want to taste and bite into the cardamom seeds in the finished product.
+Remove the cardamom seeds from the pods.
+Lightly grind in a pestle and mortar.
+Don’t overdo it – you want to taste and bite into the cardamom seeds in the finished bun.

 It may be a little sticky when you start but resist the temptation to add more flour to it.
 You'll find that with a little work, the dough will begin to lose its stickiness and become smoother and more elastic.

-Place the shaped buns onto a lined baked sheet, and leave to rise for another 15 minutes.
+Second Proof and heat oven.
+Leave to rise for another 15 minutes.
 Preheat the oven to 170°C fan, 190°C regular.

 Alternatively, if you are prepping in advance, place the buns either in the fridge or the freezer at this point, for baking later.
 See further notes on storage below.

-Remove from the oven and cool completely before serving.
+Cool completely.
+Remove from the oven and cool completely before serving (otherwise, the cream will get melty)